An honest Employment Hero review 2026:

 Employment Hero security and privacy

-Employment Hero maintains strong security credentials as an Australian company handling sensitive HR and payroll data.
-They achieved SOC 2 Type II compliance in October 2025, verified by Global Compliance Certification (GCC).
+Security is an area where Employment Hero performs well.
+As an Australian company handling sensitive HR and payroll data, they've invested in enterprise-grade credentials, achieving SOC 2 Type II compliance in October 2025.

 | Feature | Employment Hero |